Originally published Sept. 10, 2019.

 In our series of interviews with the 2019 DiabetesMine Patient Voices Winners, today we’re happy to feature Mila Clarke Buckley, based in Houston, Texas.
 She lives with type 2 diabetes and writes a popular blog about healthy eating as well as the mental health side of life with T2D.

-Some may recognize Mila from her work over at The Hangry Pancreas.
+Some may recognize Mila from her work over at The Hangry Woman.
 She has quite a bit to say as an outspoken advocate for our community.

 DM) Hi Mila!
 We’d like to start by hearing your diagnosis story…

 MCB) I was 26 years old in 2016 when I was diagnosed with type 2 diabetes.
 The disease runs in my family, with both my mother and grandmother having gestational diabetes while pregnant.
 But when I was diagnosed, I had no idea that the symptoms I was experiencing were due to diabetes.